-CREATING A PRODUCT LAYOUT USING INDIVIDUAL SEGMENTATION TAGS
+CREATING A PRODUCT LAYOUT USING INDIVIDUAL PERSONALIZATION TAGS

 In the above sections, we walked through setting up the product layout using a block of HTML, referred to as a CCB.
-Using a CCB allows the customer's information to be populated in the HTML with a segmentation field, and reiterated for every item that is in a customer's shopping cart.
+Using a CCB allows the customer's information to be populated in the HTML with a personalization tag, and reiterated for every item that is in a customer's order.

-However, you can also pass this information to Listrak using individual segmentation tags.
-The data attributes that are being used need to match the applicable segmentation fields.
+However, you can also pass this information to Listrak using individual personalization tags.
+The data attributes that are being used need to match the applicable profile fields.
 For example: SKU1, SKU2, imageurl1, imageurl2.

-After you have the applicable segmentation fields set up, you can use Dynamic Content to filter on the segmentation fields to show the product design layout in the transactional message.
-Add the applicable dynamic content to the HTML email, then apply filters to add the segmentation fields to the email.
+After you have the applicable personalization tags set up, you can use Dynamic Content to filter on the profile fields to show the product design layout in the transactional message.
+Add the applicable dynamic content to the HTML email, then apply filters to add the profile fields to the email.
 Learn more about setting up Dynamic Content with HTML here.

 The remaining personalization fields that were created in the previous article are going to be included in the below section.
 Simply copy and paste the fields into the appropriate areas.

 After you have populated the designated tags, your email will appear as shown below:

 Next, be sure to set up authentication before sending a Transactional Email REST API call.